EdyJ/evp-docs/docs/faq.md

 are:

 - _Center Of Mass position_: slightly biased towards front, 0.55 - 0.60
-- Large _Max Steer Angle_: 45-50 degrees
+- Large _Max Steer Angle_: 45 - 50 degrees
 - Either rear drive wheels, or all wheel drive balanced 95% rear and 5% front (_Drive Balance_)
 - Large _Max Drive Force_: around 5x the mass of the car (i.e. 5000 for a 1000 Kg car)
-- Large _Max Drive Slip_: 11-13. **This is the key value for configuring _more_ or _less_ drifting**.
+- Large _Max Drive Slip_: 11 - 13<br>**Max Drive Slip is a key value for configuring _more_ or _less_ drifting**.
 - _Handling Bias_: slightly oversteer, +5 - 10%
 - _Traction Control_: disabled
-- _Steering Assist_: enabled, 0.6 - 0.8
+- _Steering Assist_: enabled, 0.6 - 0.8<br>**Steering Assist is a key value for configuring the handling while drifting**.

 #### How to match real-world cars

-Edy's Vehicle Physics (EVP) is designed to allow configuring the vehicle's behavior with a few parameters.
-These parameters don't have a correspondence with real world parameters.

-You can configure the vehicles in EVP to resemble the _feeling_ and behavior of actual cars.
+You can configure the vehicles in EVP to resemble the _feeling_ and behavior of actual cars, but not to perform an accurate simulation of a specific car.
+The parameters in EVP are designed for configuring the vehicle behavior easily and don't have a correspondence with the real world's settings.

+	If you need to match the specifications of real cars accurately then you should take a look at [Vehicle Physics Pro](http://vehiclephysics.com).
+VPP is specifically designed to use real-world specifications and simulate the actual behaviors of the cars based on their realistic setup.

+A good method is starting with one of the included prefabs.
+Choose the one that is most similar to the vehicle you want to resemble.
+Then carefully configure its parameters in order to fine tune the handling and behavior.

 Some hints:

 Suspension and height of the center of mass